mad-rl/mad-rl-framework/README.md

 The components we have split the framework are:

-#### The Environment
+#### The Environment Engine
- * **Environment:** An environment define the rules where the agents will interact.
+ * **Engine:** An engine define how the agents will interact with the environment.
 We currently have Gym[Atari] and Retro already implemented with several agents and algorithms working.

 #### The Agent